cozy/cozy-stack/doc/architecture.md

 Yes, it's often easier to scale by separating concerns, and microservices is a way to achieve that.
 But, it has some serious downsides:

-- It takes more memory and it's probably a no-go for Raspberry Pi
+- It takes more memory and it's probably a no-go for Raspberry Pi.
-- It's more complicated for a developper to install the whole stack before coding its application
+- It's more complicated for a developper to install the whole stack before coding its application.
 - It's harder to deploy in production.

 For the scalability, we can also deploy some specialized instances of the Cozy